A hernia is defined as the protrusion of part or whole of an organ or tissue through the wall of the cavity that normally contains it.

 A paraumbilical hernia is a herniation occurring through the linea alba around the umbilical region* (not through the umbilicus itself).

 They are also typically secondary to raised chronic intra-abdominal pressure and present as a lump around the umbilical region.
+They are extremely common, with risk factors including obesity and pregnancy.

 *Umbilical hernias can also occur, commonly in children (congenital in aetiology), either omphalocele or gastroschisis, caused by a failure of abdominal contents to return back to the abdominal cavity during intrauterine development